101 Unhealthiest Habits on the Planet

 The germiest item in your house is in the kitchen, not your bathroom: It's the sponge.
 A study by the Public Health and Safety Organization found coliform bacteria (a sign of fecal contamination) on more than 75% of kitchen dish sponges, compared to only 9% of bathroom handles.

-The Remedy Rx: Replace your sponges often, or sanitize them once a week in the microwave.
+The Rx: Replace your sponges often, or sanitize them once a week in the microwave.
 Saturate them with water and microwave on high for one minute (for scrub sponges) or two (cellulose sponges).

 You're Drinking Your Calories